 How to Save Money on the Cost to Renovate a Home

 If reading this article has you crying over a bowl of cereal while counting your life savings, don’t give up hope!
 There are a lot of ways you can save money so that your home remodel doesn’t leave you penniless and cranky, like:

 Remodeling your home is an exciting time.
-By properly planning for your remodel, budgeting, and applying a little elbow grease, you can have your dream home and still have some cash in the bank.
+By properly planning for your remodel, budgeting, and applying a little elbow grease, you can have your dream home and still have some cash in the bank, especially with an affordable home insurance policy.
 Now, go on and rock that remodel.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.